isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2020-10-25-oauth2-jwt-hybrid-architecture.md

 title: OAuth2 + JWT Hybrid Architecture
 categories: engineering
 author : Isuru Nuwanthilaka
+last_modified_at: '2021-04-11 21:05:20'
+tags: [Architecture]
 ---

+*This is a design overview not a how-to guide!*

+When it comes to software engineering , one of the greatest nightmares is `Authentication and Authorization`.
+It is a huge area of knowledge and hard time on implementation.
+Also it is evolving, even making it is more complex!

 <p align="center">
 <img src="{{ site.url }}/assets/img/oauth2.png"
      alt="oauth2-logo"
      style="float: center;" />
 </p>

-*This is a design overview not a how-to guide!*

-When it comes to software engineering , one of the greatest nightmares is `Authentication and Authorization`.
-It is a huge area of knowledge and hard time on implementation.
-Also it is evolving, even making it is more complex!

 For the past few weeks , I have been working with AA solution for Spring Boot application.
 After reading lots of documentations, finally I came up with this [OAuth2.0](https://oauth.net/2/) JWT Hybrid solution which is a merger of standard OAuth2.0 Authentication and JWT Authentication.